 Moving to the flow of the River Oise

 Main rivers and their tributaries are exceptional places in the geography of a city.
-Nonetheless, they have long been ignored or relegated to “supportive or productive” functions, whether it be defensive, commercial, logistical or that of waste management.
-Now, however, with the meteorological, climatic, ecological and sanitary events and uncertainties of the last decades, it is clear that the relationship between the geography of water and its host territory must be reexamined in a far more comprehensive way.
+Unfortunately, they have long been ignored or relegated to “supportive or productive” functions, whether it be defensive, commercial, logistical or that of waste management.
+Now, however, with the meteorological, climatic, ecological events and uncertainties of the last decades, along with the recent health crisis, it is clear that the relationship between the geography of water and its host territory must be reexamined in a far more comprehensive manner.

 from Nov.
 22, 2020

 to Dec.
 8, 2020